 How you organize your time can have a major effect on how much money you bring in.
 But what should you do when you have a project that you want to work on that won’t pay you very much?

-If you can afford to take the work at that lower rate, the next question you need to ask yourself is whether you want to.
+If you can afford to take the work at that lower rate, the next question is whether you want to.
 Sometimes we take work just because we have an opening in our schedule and we think we should.
 If you don’t need the work and you don’t particularly want to do it, I’d recommend that you strongly consider not taking it.
 After all, if it’s not a project you want to do and you don’t need the money, you won’t have either the enjoyment or the financial reward to pull you through.
 You might just kick yourself for taking it.

 However, if it’s a project you think you’ll really enjoy working on, take it.
 Throughout your career, there will be plenty of projects you’ll work on that aren’t fun but that pay well.
 And you’ll take them and you’ll write them well, but you won’t feel passionate about them or you won’t look forward to working on them.

-When you find a project that you’re actually excited about working on (and assuming that you can afford to take it) grab it and dig in.
+When you find a project that you’re excited about working on (and assuming that you can afford to take it) grab it and dig in.
 When the opportunity comes up to work on something that promises to be tons of fun, I’d advise you to take it.

-Now, of course, it may seem like a project will be fun and it can turn out to be drudgery, but that’s why you need to know as much as you can about a project before you accept it.
+Now, of course, it may seem like a project will be fun and it can turn out to be drudgery.
+But that’s why you need to know as much as you can about a project before you accept it.
 Ask a lot of questions and make sure you know what you’re getting into.
 But if what you’re getting into looks fun, you might just want to dive right in.

-Last Updated on July 4, 2023
+Last Updated on October 30, 2024

 Yes you are right about getting as much info about a project before you make the decision to dive in.
 But, I believe that would be the case with a money centric view.
 It is a ‘no brainer when it comes to deciding on a project/career that one is passionate about.